-Ko Ngā Uara - Values
+Ko Ngā Uara - Our Values

-Our values of Te Aroha, Te Whakapono, Ngā Ture and Kotahitanga are embedded in and woven through the actions we take to achieve successful outcomes for our tauira (students), as by achieving success for tauira we achieve success as an organisation.
-Our values also provide an ongoing cycle of evaluation and improvement that contributes to the achievement of our Kaupapa and our goals.
+Our values of Te Aroha, Te Whakapono, Ngā Ture and Kotahitanga are embedded in and woven through the actions we take to achieve successful outcomes for our tauira.
+Tauira success is what underpins our success as an organisation.
 Te Wānanga o Aotearoa defines its values as follows:

+Te Aroha:

-Te Aroha: Having regard for one another and those for whom we are responsible and to whom we are accountable.
+Having regard for one another and those for whom we are responsible and to whom we are accountable.

+Te Whakapono:

-Te Whakapono: The basis of our beliefs and the confidence that what we are doing is right.
+The basis of our beliefs and the confidence that what we are doing is right.

+Ngā Ture:

-Ngā Ture: The knowledge that our actions are morally and ethically right and that we are acting in an honorable manner.
+The knowledge that our actions are morally and ethically right and that we are acting in an honourable manner.

+Kotahitanga:

-Kotahitanga: Unity amongst iwi and other ethnicities; standing as one
+Unity amongst iwi and other ethnicities; standing as one